WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-12-scrum-part-6-rules.md

 author: Wolfgang Ofner
 categories: [Miscellaneous]
 tags: [Agile, Scrum]
+description: Scrum has a set of predefined rules.
+In this last post about the scrum fundamentals, I will give you an overview about the different rules.
 ---
 Scrum has a set of predefined rules.
 In this last post about the Scrum fundamentals, I will give you an overview of the different rules.